gvarsanyi/multic/README.md

 # Coming soon (TODO)
 - Output to file
-- Lint support (generate warnings)
+- Lint only
+- Some lint/precheck for HTML and CSS